Lantianqianmu/evaHLA/README.md

 Installation should finish within 10 minutes (Epyc 7542).
 (1) Setup the environment using conda or mamba:
 ```
-mamba create -n evaHLA -c bioconda -c conda-forge python=3.11.0 openjdk=17.0.8 nextflow=25.10.2 fastp=1.3.6 bowtie2=2.5.5 t1k=1.0.9
+mamba create -n EvaHLA -c bioconda -c conda-forge python=3.11.0 openjdk=17.0.8 nextflow=25.10.2 fastp=1.3.6 bowtie2=2.5.5 t1k=1.0.9
 ```
 Then activate the conda environment:
 ```
-mamba activate evaHLA
+mamba activate EvaHLA
 ```
 (2) Clone the repository with `git clone`, and execute
 ```
-cd evaHLA
+cd EvaHLA
 ```
 (3) Install HLA-HD.
 Refer to their manuals to install and prepare HLA index files.
 (4) Prepare HLA index files for t1k.
 Refer to their github pages.

 ## Overview ##
-HLA-HD and t1k are used to perform HLA genotyping on evaHLA libraries.
+HLA-HD and t1k are used to perform HLA genotyping on EvaHLA libraries.
 We use a hybrid comparison method to decide the final HLA-A, -B, -C, -DPA1, -DPB1, -DQA1, -DQB1, -DRB1 and HLA-DRB3/4/5.

 ## Usage ##
 (1) Prepare the `samplesheet.csv`.
 The csv file __must__ contain 3 columns with defined column names: